JeremiahR/lightning-mini-peer/README.md

 See below for the features that are implemented.

-# Implementation Notes
+# Bolt

-In the long term it would be nice to run this directly on top of [snow](https://github.com/mcginty/snow), which just requires implementing the secp256k1 curve.
-In the short term this uses a minimal, hacked version of [rust-lightning](https://github.com/lightningdevkit/rust-lightning) with a publicly exposed peer-channel-encryptor.
+- **Bolt 8**: Uses a hacked version of rust-[rust-lightning](https://github.com/lightningdevkit/rust-lightning) with a publicly exposed peer-channel-encryptor.
+Eventually want to use [snow](https://github.com/mcginty/snow), after implementing the secp256k1 curve.
+- **Bolt 7**: Asks for gossip, does not relay gossip.

 # Todos